marcodigennaro/optimization/README.md

 ### Content of the Jupyter Notebooks

-  1. bus_allocation.ipynb presents a simple linear optimization problem and two main, non-trivial solutions.
+  1. `bus_allocation.ipynb` presents a simple linear optimization problem and two main, non-trivial solutions.
 One is an educated guess coming from a common-sense hypothesis, the second one involve a simple linear optimization.
 Both are compared to the real solution in terms of precision, memory and time required.

+  2. `power_loss.ipynb` given an electrical power cable, whose diameter can change of 5cm, determine the optimal diameter such that the power losses due to the change in resistance is minimised, while ensuring the maximum current to be below the overheating limit.
+This uses the CPLEX library for advanced optimization.

 ### Author